Financial Planning - a 101 Guide

 All the financial planning in the world is useless, if you allow your debt to go out of control.
 A POSB credit card, for instance, has an interest rate of almost 26 per cent per annum2.
 It is impossible for the average Singaporean to “out-invest” credit card debt.

-Likewise, personal loans and credit lines have interest rates of 9 to 14 per cent per annum and 7 to 20 percent per annum on average respectively.
+Likewise, personal loans and credit lines have interest rates of 9 to 14 per cent per annum and 7 to 20 percent per annum on average respectively3 .
 If you allow these debts to grow out of control, they will wipe out any investment returns you make.

 The only truly “cheaper” debt in Singapore is your home loan.
-HDB loans charge 2.6 per cent per annum4, whilst private bank loans are around 1.8 to 2 per cent per annum.
+HDB loans charge 2.6 per cent per annum4, whilst private bank loans are around 1.8 to 2 per cent per annum5 .

 As such, you should always prioritise payment of your credit card and personal loans first.
 Deal with your mortgage last, as it’s the least damaging to your financial plans.